Exceptional and accessible legal representation across Kentucky and Nationwide

 • An adviser refusing to provide explanations of a trade-heavy investment strategy

-People can fire financial professionals that they feel they can no longer trust to serve their best interests.
+People can fire financial professionals whom they feel they can no longer trust to serve their best interests.

 ""